okx/okexchain-docs/docs/okexchain/overview.md

 ## OKExChain CLI

-`okexchaincli` is a command-line interface that lets you interact with the OKExChain. `okexchaincli` is the only tool that supports 100% of the OKExChain features, including accounts, transfers, delegation, and governance.
-Learn more about okexchaincli with the [delegator's CLI guide](./delegators/delegators-guide-cli.html).
+`exchaindcli` is a command-line interface that lets you interact with the OKExChain. `exchaindcli` is the only tool that supports 100% of the OKExChain features, including accounts, transfers, delegation, and governance.
+Learn more about exchaindcli with the [delegator's CLI guide](./delegators/delegators-guide-cli.html).

 ## Running a full-node on the OKExChain Testnet

-In order to run a full-node on the OKExChain testnet, you must first [install `okexchaind`](./getting-start/install-okexchain.html).
+In order to run a full-node on the OKExChain testnet, you must first [install `exchaind`](./getting-start/install-okexchain.html).
 Then, follow [the guide](./getting-start/install-okexchain.html).

 If you would like to run a validator node, follow the [validator setup guide](./validators/validators-guide-cli.html).